 The time has come for us to try the opposite approach: to take in the bad and give out the good.
 Compassion is not a matter of pity or the strong helping the weak; it’s a relationship between equals, one of mutual support.
 Practicing tonglen, we come to realize that other people’s welfare is just as important as our own.
 In helping them, we help ourselves.
 In helping ourselves, we help the world.

-From Living Beautifully With Uncertainty and Change by Pema Chödrön, © 2012.
-Published here by arrangement with Shambhala Publications, Inc.
+From Living Beautifully with Uncertainty and Change by Pema Chödrön © 2012 by Pema Chödrön.
+Reprinted in arrangement with Shambhala Publications, Inc. Boulder, CO.